Last updated on:

-Get a double duty Ziploc bag and then put it inside of another one.
+Get a double duty Ziploc bag, fill it up with water, and then put it inside of another Ziploc bag (double bagged).

-When you put it in the freezer, the 10% water expansion when it forms into ice will do the expanding for you.
+Put the double bag inside your tennis shoe and then put it in the freezer.
+The 10% water expansion when it forms into ice will do the expanding for you.
 Leave it in the freezer for 24 hours and they should be good to go.

 Your Tennis Shoes, Your Control Over the Game